Interviews vs Dating... What's the Difference?

 With that said, don’t be afraid to look for the full package and don’t settle until you have that.
 Know your worth and never doubt it!

-Make sure you understand the remuneration package that comes with your role and don’t hesitate to compare this to what other companies are offering.
+Make sure you understand the remuneration package that comes with your role.
+Don’t hesitate to compare this to what other companies are offering.
 It’s important that you are comfortable with what they are providing and that the care for their employees is clear.

-But… it is important to keep in mind that no job will be perfect, there will always be parts you dislike more than others, so don’t get caught up on finding the ‘perfect’ role.
+But… it is important to keep in mind that no job will be perfect, there will always be parts you dislike more than others.
+Don’t get caught too up on finding the ‘perfect’ role.

 Settling will only in time produce resentment and dissatisfaction within you job, which is good for nobody.
 Be clear and honest about what you need and want.